feather0611/EKG_OCR/README.md

 <pre>
 python main.py
 </pre>
-11. If everything is OK, you will get two files, `out.csv` and `err.csv`.
+11. If everything is OK, you will get two files and all the PNG files contain raw EKG data, `out.csv` and `err.csv`.
 The records on `out.csv` are basically correct.
 But maybe some little problem will still happen.
 The records on `err.csv` are records have problems obviously.